Kirill888/parallella-fpga-dummy-io/sample_dma/README.md

 So we have a bit of a dilemma: we need physical addresses to talk to FPGA, but we only get virtual addresses in our C program running under Linux.
-We resolve this by creating a memory mapping using `mmap` on a special device (/dev/uio1 in this example).
+We resolve this by creating a memory mapping using `mmap` on a special device (`/dev/uio1` in this example).

 By changing device tree we requested UIO driver to expose 64K of physical address range starting at address 0x4040_0000 to any user process who asks (so long as the process has the correct permissions).
-Now when we open `/dev/uio1` device and call `mmap` on the file descriptor it we get a virtual memory address that points to physical memory at address 0x4040_0000.
+Now when we open `/dev/uio1` device and call `mmap` on the file descriptor we get a virtual memory address that points to physical memory at address 0x4040_0000.
 We can now read and write using virtual address pointer to a physical addresses starting from 0x4040_0000.